- General information

 1.2.
 Revised submissions

-Authors should complete and submit a submission checklist with their manuscripts.
+Authors should complete and submit our submission checklist with their manuscripts.
 This form asks authors to confirm that they have followed best practice guidelines regarding experimental subjects, data reporting and statistics.
 The checklist is based on the NIH Principles and Guidelines for Reporting Preclinical Research and is intended to help ensure high standards for reporting and to aid reproducibility.

 2. Manuscript length

-Articles exceeding the limits specified above will be returned to authors at submission.
 Note that final word limits will depend on the paper submitted and are at the discretion of the Editors.

 3. Preparing the text and tables